LGBTQ rights in Indonesia: Military service

-There is no military law that clearly states that LGBT people are prohibited from joining the military.
+There is no military law that clearly states that LGBTQ people are prohibited from joining the military.
 However, several soldiers were fired because they were caught having same-sex sexual activity under the ST/1648–2019 telegram.

 Some of them were also imprisoned for allegedly "disobeying a service order".
 Aprilio Manganang becoming the first service member in 2021 to legally change gender from female to male, although his case was intersex and assigned female at birth and was raised as a girl.

 In December 2022, it was reported that soldiers within the Indonesian military - who have engaged in "consenting gay sex between adults in private" are facing jail time (by a crackdown from the government).

-In 2023, General Andika Perkasa stated LGBT people have the same rights as other Indonesian citizens and that there are no laws that says LGBT people can't serve in the military.
+In 2023, General Andika Perkasa stated LGBTQ people have the same rights as other Indonesian citizens and that there are no laws that says LGBTQ people can't serve in the military.
 However, he realized that soldiers aren't allowed to have same-sex sexual activity while serving in Indonesia's military.
-He added that there was a case of members of the military joining an LGBT group, but was not fired for their sexual orientation.
-Perkasa explained further that LGBT soldiers could be fired or punished if they commit 'indecent sexual acts'.
+He added that there was a case of members of the military joining an LGBTQ group, but was not fired for their sexual orientation.
+Perkasa explained further that LGBTQ soldiers could be fired or punished if they commit 'indecent sexual acts'.
 For example, if they have a sex video and they spread it.